 While your statement will only carry so much weight, you will still want to recall what occurred as accurately as possible.
 Therefore, it is suggested to write down your memories of the crash as soon as you can.
 By writing down the facts of the accident soon after it occurred, you will ensure that small, seemingly trivial details will not be forgotten.
 You will also have a written document to refer to if you are asked questions regarding the accident weeks or months later.

 Photographs are often said to be worth a thousand words, but they might not contain the details or narrative that an eyewitness could provide.
 Memory is a tricky and often fallible tool.
 Therefore, it is important to have multiple corroborating statements from different witnesses.
 Also, different witnesses might have observed different aspects of the same event.
 Depending on their location and what they were doing at the time of the accident, one witness might describe the final moments when the cars came to rest, while another witness could testify to the moments before the initial collision.
-By speaking with all the available witnesses after an accident, our South Carolina personal injury lawyers will work to construct one cohesive narrative.
+By speaking with all the available witnesses after an accident, our Lexington personal injury lawyers will work to construct one cohesive narrative.
 You want to contact an attorney immediately to ensure the event is fresh in any witness’s memory.

 Police Accident Report

 A responding police officer should file an accident report.
 This report will usually contain a diagram of the accident, statements from all drivers and passengers involved, and statements from any witnesses.
 Additionally, the report will contain the investigating officer’s opinion, including any citations that were issued after the crash.
 This information is helpful in determining fault and liability.

 Determining fault is a crucial part of any personal injury claim arising from a car accident.
 When multiple cars are involved, more than one driver could be held accountable.
 This is important because your potential award could be impacted if you were found to have contributed to the accident.